RobertBergman/screenrecord/memory-bank/activeContext.md

 ## Current Work Focus

+### Icon Design and Implementation
+We have created a comprehensive set of icons for the Screen Recorder application:
+- Created SVG icons for all core application functions (recording, screen capture, webcam, microphone, etc.)
+- Designed a modern app logo that embodies the screen recording functionality
+- Generated PNG versions of all icons in multiple sizes (16px to 512px for the app logo)
+- Implemented favicon for the application using the app logo
+- Used a consistent color scheme with blue (#3A86FF) as the primary color and red for recording indicators

+All icons follow a cohesive design language and provide clear visual indicators of functionality while maintaining a modern, clean aesthetic that matches the application's purpose.

 ### Git Branch Management
 We have created a dedicated 'markdown' branch for the new slide functionality:
 - All markdown-related code has been committed to the 'markdown' branch